Andresrent27/JWKS_server/README.md

 It includes an authentication endpoint and handles issuance of JWTs with expired keys based on a query parameter.
 This server can be tested against a test client as long as the server is RUNNING.
 Provided are screenshots of the coverage of the server and also a screenshot of the test server grading.
+To start running the server use the command "python server.py" Method that I used to make it work was keeping the gradebot in the same directory tree and, while the server was running, used the command ".\gradebot.exe project-1 --run="python server.py".